No sign of Guard Meanie at chow that morning.

 I have a choice, agree with Dad and go home, or, say what I really saw that night and probably not go home.

 “I take responsibility for all our actions.
 I was the band’s leader.
 We were used to playing small venues – frats, clubs, churches, and the clothing store.
 There were thousands of fans that night.
 Our typical set caused the fans to go out of control, knocking down the fence and letting in hundreds of non-paying people.
 I have to disagree with Dad that the police are always right.
-They shot Max while he was protecting our friends from the police dogs let loose on the crowd.
+They shot Max while he was protecting our friends when the police let loosedogs on the crowd.
 They killed Max.”

 Dad is exasperated with me.